bcdurden/appliance_poc/readme.md

 Install on two main nodes via ISO.
 Ensure static addresses set including VIP.
 Minimum requirement of one network for management.
 For IO performance, ensure secondary uplink is available to offload storage replication.

 To acquire the ISO for this install, please contact RGS for details.
 The community version can also be used here instead as a PoC, but will not have all of the security features available.
 See [github releases](https://github.com/harvester/harvester/releases).
 As of this writing, the current Harvester release is 1.3.2.
 The release of 1.4.0 is emminent.

+Note: Everything in this writeup can be done with Harvester Comunity.
+When it comes time to validate hardware and do more advanced field-testing, it is suggested to use the true Harvester Government release as it has all of the FIPS 140-3, security controls, and STIG pre-applied.

 #### Witness Node